 "There will be no city authorised outdoor filming within the five boroughs," read a statement Monday from the mayor's office of film, theatre and broadcasting.

 The storm also forced Focus Features officials to cancel the New York premiere of Anna Karenina, which was set for Tuesday.
+A studio spokeswoman said they plan to reschedule.

 Concerts planned for New York and New Jersey were canceled or postponed, including John Legend, Journey, comedian Louis CK, and the Freedom to Love Now show featuring Rufus Wainwright and fun., which is now set for spring of 2013.